PFAS Do Not Eat Advisory

 What about other parts of the state?
 Is it still safe to eat deer or wild turkey taken from places in the state?

-At this time, only wildlife in the Fairfield area have been sampled and evaluated for PFAS in muscle tissue.
-Additional testing will begin in the Unity area in 2023, another area of the state identified by the DEP as having significant PFAS soil contamination.
+At this time, only wildlife in the greater Fairfield and Unity areas have been sampled and evaluated for PFAS in muscle tissue.
+Targeted sampling from additional towns is currently in process.

 Can hunters help the state harvest deer for testing?